Never Back Down: Revolt: Reception

 Never Back Down: Revolt received mixed reviews from audiences.
 Positive reviews highlighted the film's darker tone and focus on female fighters, but negative reviews highlighted the film's lack of fight scenes compared to the other three films in the series and lack of returning characters.
 The Guardian gave the film 3 out of 4 stars, writing: "Pulpy nonsense, to be sure, but, somehow, this is eminently watchable, and it's a relief there's no sexual abuse shown, even if the possibility of it exists.
 Moreover, it's interesting and kind of sweet that there's no love interest for Anya to moon over.
 Instead, the most significant relationships in the film are between her and her brother, and then later between the women locked up in the makeshift prison."

 Screen Rant said that Revolt redefined the series, writing: "Never Back Down: Revolt is raising the stakes for the series in a big way a little like the transition from the first to the second movies in the Best of the Best series, putting life, death, and freedom on the table with the old, trusted concept of an underground fight club."
-The Hollywood News gave it a positive review, but said that the different tone of the film could disappoint fans: "A less sunny and more serious glimpse into the reality of underground fight rings, Never Back Down: Revolt stands apart from its predecessors, but in pushing so hard to be different, it will potentially alienate the audience that fell in love with the series."
 In their ranking of the series, Screen Rant ranked Revolt at number 3, above the original Never Back Down.
 Screen Rant wrote: "Never Back Down: Revolt is a little bit smaller of a story than its title might suggest, but it's an entertaining underground fight flick that sets up the franchise to continue in a new direction."
+The Hollywood News gave it a positive review, but said that the different tone of the film could disappoint fans: "A less sunny and more serious glimpse into the reality of underground fight rings, Never Back Down: Revolt stands apart from its predecessors, but in pushing so hard to be different, it will potentially alienate the audience that fell in love with the series."

 The Times of India gave the film a negative review, drawing negative comparisons to exploitation genres, namely Blaxploitation and Women in prison: "Never Back Down – Revolt is an extremely average affair though not exactly torturous.
 It fits the parameters of a typical B-grade film sans sex.
 The plot is something that has been attempted numerous times in the past and now looks done to death.
 Recall films like Raze and Unchained."
 The Fight Library praised Michael Bisping's performance but gave it 2.5 out of 10, writing: "To be honest, watching Never Back Down: Revolt was a chore.
 From the shallow story set up, to the lull in the middle, and the anti-climatic ending, watching the latest installment of the series seems like a drag."